-3.5.11 InputPointer
+3.5.13 InputPointer

-A pointer to the major input data granule which was used to generate this product.
+A pointer to one data granule or a set of data granules that provide the major input data that were used to generate this product.
 The ECS requires this metadata element for all full class products.
 Users may employ this mandatory value to locate particular records within the ECS database.
-For products in the SeaPAC environment, this element contains the name of the input data granule.
-For those products which are delivered from an ECS environment, this element contains an ECS specific pointer.
+For products in the SeaPAC environment, this element contains the names of the major input data granules.
+For those products which are delivered from an ECS environment, this element contains one or several ECS specific pointers.